Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 Food Allergy.

-Not only food allergy produces Gut symptoms similar to food intolerance, but also it can produce severe allergic reactions such as
+Not only food allergy produces Gut symptoms similar to food intolerance, but also it can produce severe allergic reactions, such as

 • Swollen lips or face.

-• Skin allergy as redness, swelling, itching.
+• Skin allergy as redness, swelling, and itching.

 • Difficulty swallowing.